inoerp/icharts/README.md

-# Discontinued
+## Forked from google/charts

-**This project is no longer maintained**, and will not receive further updates.
-Community members interested in collaborating on a community-maintained fork can coordinate in [this issue](https://github.com/google/charts/issues/798).
+This project is forked from google/charts and updated to run on the latest SDKs and packages..

 ---